11 Tasty & Nutritious Foods That Support Your Collagen Production*

 The good news: There are actually foods that help to support and boost collagen production naturally.
 We're talking foods that you can reach for day in and day out without thinking twice.

 We tapped some top experts to get the scoop on foods that are sure to support your collagen production.
 Keep scrolling and add these to your grocery list, stat.

 What is collagen?

-Collagen is a family of proteins that are actually the most abundant proteins in the animal kingdom.
-In fact, there are at least 28 kinds of collagen that we know of that exist in vertebrates (yes, us included), but types I, II, and III are the most common in the human body.
+Collagen is a family2 of proteins that are actually the most abundant proteins in the animal kingdom.
+In fact, there are at least 28 kinds of collagen3 that we know of that exist in vertebrates (yes, us included), but types I, II, and III are the most common in the human body.

 We actually make our own supply of collagen, via our cells' fibroblasts (assuming they have the amino acids and other required nutritional building blocks they need).